 If you have any questions, please do not hesitate to contact us directly here.

 While The Master and His Apprentices is not for every homeschooled family or private school, the overall positive reception from The Old Schoolhouse Review Crew shows the enthusiasm so many students and parents have had over using the curriculum.
 This is further evidenced by an excerpt from the review below…

 Margaret C. – Who summarized the work as “a curriculum fit for any life-long learner looking to experience the history of art in all God’s glory” says…

 In The Master and His Apprentices, the perspective is huge and respectful.
 Adults can benefit from this for continuing education, but high school students can find this to be an incredible elective course.
 I wouldn’t hesitate to recommend it for not only homeschool, but for co-ops, and private schools as well.
 If one could get a discussion group going, even better!

 You can read Margaret’s full review at http://creativemadnessmama.com/blog/2018/06/28/the-master-and-his-apprentices-art-history-review/

 Ready to begin discovering art history from a Christian perspective?

-Physical books ship FREE via Media Mail to all 50 US States (a small surcharge applies for Priority).
+Physical books ship FREE via Media Mail to all 50 US States (an $8 surcharge applies for Priority Mail).
 International buyers may purchase physical books through Christianbook.com or RainbowResource.com, as we cannot process international shipping at this time.
 Nevertheless, digital products are available for everyone worldwide!

 Please help us spread the word about The Master and His Apprentices…